 “YOGA IS, TRULY AGELESS” – ANNETTE WERTMAN, INSTRUCTOR AND OWNER OF AGELESS YOGA

-Legacy Senior Living is pleased to offer “Yoga with Chair” classes with Annette Wertman to the public every Saturday from 11:15 am to 12:15pm.
-Public $5.00 Drop-in Fee.
+Legacy Senior Living is pleased to offer “Yoga with Chair” classes with Annette Wertman to the public every Saturday with 2 back to back classes: 10:00 am to 11:00 am and 11:15 am to 12:15pm.
+Public – $5.00 Drop-in Fee per class.

 Is the idea of trying yoga intimidating for you?
 Does the image of a lithe body standing steady on one foot with arms poised above the head appear improbable?
 So why bother?